-Sitting down to listen to Jackie Jenkins Jr.'s album The Jackie Jenkins Jr. Bootleg Comedy Extravaganza was one of the things I enjoy most about comedy, experiencing something I've not heard before.
-Jackie is a New Orleans-based comic who has two self produced specials Jackie Jenkins Jr. Presents FU (2008) and Laughin Jack's Presents: I Have a Dream, Too!
-(Amazon Prime 2018), produces an independent sketch comedy show Laughin Jack's Presents: The Jackie Jenkins Jr Bootleg TV Show, and has been working rooms doing comedy around America opening for legends like Paul Mooney.
-This is a person who understood the grind.
+Sitting down to listen to Jackie Jenkins Jr.'s album, The Jackie Jenkins Jr. Bootleg Comedy Extravaganza, was one of the things I enjoy most about comedy – experiencing something I've not heard before.
+Jackie is a New Orleans-based comic who has two self-produced specials: Jackie Jenkins Jr. Presents FU (2008) and Laughin Jack's Presents: I Have a Dream, Too!
+(Amazon Prime, 2018), produces an independent sketch comedy show Laughin Jack's Presents: The Jackie Jenkins Jr Bootleg TV Show, and has been working rooms doing comedy around America opening for legends like Paul Mooney.
+This is a person who understands the grind.

-When I started listening to comedy albums the thing that drew me to the format was hearing perspectives that were outside my own.
-Living in small town Ontario I had this narrow slice of the world that was isolated from the views and experiences of others.
-It was through performers like Carlin, Pryor, and Murphy that I heard voices with experiences different from my own which taught me to see the absurdity in the world.
+When I started listening to comedy albums, the thing that drew me to the format was hearing perspectives that were outside my own.
+Living in small town Ontario, I had this narrow slice of the world that was isolated from the views and experiences of others.
+It was through performers like Carlin, Pryor, and Murphy that I heard voices with experiences different from mine, which taught me to see the absurdity in the world.
 I got slices of life from cities far away and communities other than my own.

-Jackie Jenkins Jr.'s Bootleg Comedy Extravaganza is a perfect example of this, bits and jokes drawn from a host of different performances Jenkins creates a montage of funny bits interspersed with the kinds of off-the-cuff or audience experiences that can only be felt in real-life clubs.
-Often when you sit down to listen to a comedy album it's a highly produced album full of polished bits that you can feel a person has been performing time and time again finding the perfect punch line and then parading the joke in front of the perfect curated audience to get the perfect recording.
-That's to be admired and enjoyed but isn't what a comedy show really is.
+Jackie Jenkins Jr.'s Bootleg Comedy Extravaganza is a perfect example of this.
+With bits and jokes drawn from a host of different performances, Jenkins creates a montage of funny bits interspersed with the kinds of off-the-cuff or audience experiences that can only be felt in real-life clubs.
+Often, when you sit down to listen to a comedy album, it's a highly-produced album full of polished bits that you can feel a person has been performing time and time again, finding the perfect punch line and then parading the joke in front of the perfect curated audience to get the perfect recording.
+That's to be admired and enjoyed, but isn't what a comedy show really is.